varshan0104/SizingofOff_grid_microgrids/README.md

 # Sizing of Off-Grid Microgrids

 This repository contains Python scripts for sizing off-grid microgrids.
-The scripts are organized as follows:

-- `main.py`: This is the main script that runs the entire process.
-- `Load_Profile/ramp/load_profile_run.py`: This script is responsible for handling the load profile.
-- `Production_Profile/PV_production_data.py`: This script manages the PV production data.
-- `Production_Profile/Run_simulation.py`: This script runs the simulation for the production profile.
-- `importproductdata.py`: This script is used for importing product data.
+This project is part of a master's thesis on the optimal sizing of off-grid microgrids, run under GridVille NTNU.

 ## Getting Started

-This project is part of a master's thesis on the optimal sizing of off-grid microgrids.
-It is run under the GridVille NTNU.
 To get started, clone the repository and install the required Python packages.

-## Getting Started

 Before running the code, ensure that you're in the correct directory.
 The directory should be `...SizingOff_grid_microgrids`.

+## Prerequisites

+- Python: The code is written in Python.
+Make sure you have it installed on your machine.

+- Packages: This project requires specific Python packages.
+The packages required for each script are detailed in their respective sections below.
+Make sure to install all necessary packages before running the code.

+- Data files: The project uses data from specific Excel and CSV files.
+The files required for each script are detailed in their respective sections below.
+Make sure these files are correctly formatted and in the correct locations.

+## Execution

+The code can be run by executing the `main.py` file.

+If everything is set up correctly, it should print "This is the main thread" to the console.
+If you see the message "This is not the main thread", then the threading is not set up correctly.

+The program also creates a `results` directory if it doesn't already exist, where the results of the computation can be stored.

+## Scripts

+The repository contains the following scripts:

+1. Main Script
+2. Import Module
+3. Load Profile Generation
+4. Input Data Handling
+5. PV Production Data Handling
+6. Simulation Run

 ### Prerequisites